Know Your Insurance

 Please call your insurance to make sure we are a contracted provider with them.
 Insurance is constantly changing with the institution of the Affordable Care Act!

 We are NOT IN-NETWORK or contracted with...
-Davis Vision, Spectera, United Healthcare Vision, Optum Vision, Superior Vision, VSP Elements, Avesis, Aetna, Care Improvement Plus, SC Medicaid MCOs, SC BlueChoice, SC Blue Essentials, SC Blue Option, SC MyChoice, VSP Elements, BCBS EPOs, and many new plans developed as a result of ObamaCare which require individual contracts.
+EyeMed, Davis Vision, Spectera, United Healthcare Vision, Optum Vision, Superior Vision, VSP Elements, Avesis, Aetna, Care Improvement Plus, Absolute Total Care, SC Medicaid Managed Care Options (MCOs), SC BlueChoice, SC Blue Essentials, SC Blue Option, SC MyChoice, VSP Elements, BCBS EPOs, and many new plans developed as a result of ObamaCare which require individual contracts.
 We may still show up as in-network on their provider lists due to several reasons including failure to update their lists and being in-network with their medical plan but not their vision plan.

 Flexible Spending Accounts